OParl/validator/README.md

 **Mark this**: It is quite important to either redirect `stdout`/`stderr` or pass the `print_result` option unless you explicitly want to have the validation progress and results passed to stdout.
 You might also want to choose json formatting instead of plain text output.

+### General remarks on embedding the Validator

+The OParl Validator supports a `--porcelain` output mode which will output all messages and progress reports in the [Json Patch](http://jsonpatch.com/) Format.
+However, in porcelain mode the output will never include the validation result.
+Instead, you must set an explicit output file.

+**All output the validator produces while running is sent to `stdout`.**